ctschroeder/tutorials/add-omeka-items.md

 ## About this tutorial

 In this tutorial, you will learn to add objects to a digital archive.

 This tutorial was created by Caroline T. Schroeder, licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-Last updated for Cultural Heritage Data and Social Engagement.
+Last updated 17 March 2021.

 This tutorial lives live online at https://github.com/ctschroeder/tutorials/blob/master/add-omeka-items.md